 There are multitudes of godly men and women down through the ages that have been called and chosen by God, and yet they stumbled and sinned along the way.
 The walk of a believer in Jesus many times is a hard and treacherous path of missteps and rabbit trails until they attain maturity in Jesus Christ.

 This life is not easy and neither is the process of growing in the Spirit.
 Just as it takes time for corn to grow from a seed to a mature crop, it takes time and toil for the believer to grow in the Lord.
+They continue to grow through rain, wind, drought, and shine.

-And Jesus said, “The kingdom of God is as if a man should scatter seed on the ground.
+Jesus said, “The kingdom of God is as if a man should scatter seed on the ground.
 He sleeps and rises night and day, and the seed sprouts and grows; he knows not how.
 The earth produces by itself, first the blade, then the ear, then the full grain in the ear.
 But when the grain is ripe, at once he puts in the sickle, because the harvest has come.”
 Mark 4:26-29

 But on the other hand, I dare say, there are more who think they are saved, but they are merely religious, prideful, and nasty inside.
 With a Bible raised in one hand and deceptive ways in the other.
 They pretend to be good Christians but the Lord sees into the depths of their wicked heart.
 He sees the rotten core covered with a polished peel of self-righteousness.